Mandrake: Josephus

-Josephus (circa 37-100) of Jerusalem instructed on a method of using a dog as surrogate to uproot the dangerous herb used in exorcism.
+Josephus (c.
+37–100) of Jerusalem instructed on a method of using a dog as surrogate to uproot the dangerous herb used in exorcism.
 The herb has been equated to the mandragora in subsequent scholarship.
 According to Josephus, it was no easy task for the harvester, because it will move away from the hand which will grab it, and though it can be stopped by pouring a woman's urine or menstrual blood on it, touching it will cause certain death.
 Thus in order to safely obtain it:

 A furrow must be dug around the root until its lower part is exposed, then a dog is tied to it, after which the person tying the dog must get away.
 The dog then endeavours to follow him, and so easily pulls up the root, but dies suddenly instead of his master.
 After this, the root can be handled without fear.